 The first intake to the programme was first offered by the University in the 1973/74 academic session.
 The programme received its recognition from The Public Services Department (JPA).
-This professional programme also meets the requirements of the Board of Valuers, Estate Agents, Appraisers and Property Management (BOVEAP).
+This professional programme also meets the requirements of the Board of Valuers, Estate Agents, Appraisers and Property Management (BOVAEP).

-The aim of the programme is to produce knowledgeable and skill professional in real estate relevant areas such as property manager, valuer, estate agent, property fund manager and facilities manager.
-This programme will also able to equipped with positive and balance attitude as well as to solve problems in real situations in industry.
-They will also train to acquire continuous learning skills in order to be specialist and skill worker in the real estate field.
+The aim of the programme is to produce knowledgeable and skilled professionals in real estate relevant areas such as property manager, valuer, estate agent, property fund manager and facilities manager.
+This programme will also be equipped with a positive and balanced attitude as well as to solve problems in real situations in industry.
+They will also train to acquire continuous learning skills in order to be specialist and skill workers in the real estate field.